drgs100/git-notes/branching.md

 1. Pull master branch down from DevOps (origin) `git pull origin master`
 2. Create and checkout a new branch `git checkout -b "new-branch"` (see below for naming)
-3. Get some work done
+3. Get some work done on the new branch
 4. Make a commit `git commit -m "Commit message #234"` (see below for commit message)
 5. Push branch to origin `git push origin new-branch`
 6. Repeat steps 3-5*.
-7. When feature or bug is complete make a pull request in DevOps
+7. When feature or bug is complete push to origin and make a pull request in DevOps
 8. Start all over again with new work item

 *It is also worth making regular merges from master